DRE-i with enhanced privacy: Real-world trial

 A touch-screen based prototype of DRE-ip had been implemented and trialed in a polling station in Gateshead on 2 May 2019 during the 2019 United Kingdom local elections.
 During the trial, voters first voted as normal using paper ballots.
 Upon exiting the polling station, they were invited to participate in a voluntary trial of using a DRE-ip e-voting system for a dummy election.
 On average, it took each voter only 33 seconds to cast a vote on the DRE-ip system.

 As part of the trial, voters were asked to compare their voting experiences of using paper ballots and the DRE-ip e-voting system, and indicate which system they would prefer.
 Among the participating voters, 11 chose "strongly prefer paper", 9 chose "prefer paper", 16 chose "neutral", 23 chose "prefer e-voting", and 32 chose "strongly prefer e-voting".

+A browser-based DRE-ip prototype was used in an online voting trial as part of the 2022 Durga Puja festival celebration, organized by the New Town Kolkata Development Authority (NKDA) together with researchers from the University of Warwick.
+In this trial, residents of New Town, Kolkata, were invited to use mobile phones to vote for their favourite pujas (festival decorations) in an end-to-end verifiable manner.
+543 people participated in this trial.
+The voter feedback indicated that participants generally found the E2E online voting system easy to use.